tushar-sharma/tushar-sharma.github.io/_posts/2022-10-29-my-first-pet-a-hasmter.md

 Next I visited Petco store which only had dwarf hamster at that time.

-For my last visit, I visited Pet supermarket.
+For my last visit, I visited Pet supermarket in South Carolina.